-Parents who are fighting the good fight and have been in the system for a while will probably say, “Well that’s obvious.
+Parents in the midst of fighting the good fight, and those who’ve been in the system for a while, will probably say, “Well that’s obvious.
 We didn’t need a research study to tell us that.”

-But did you know that another study found 74% of children identified as disabled in 3rd grade remained disabled in 9th grade?
+But did you know that another study found 74% of children identified as disabled in third grade remained disabled in ninth grade?
 (Francis et al., 1996)

-Neuroscientists do offer us a bit of promising news.
-One study suggests that we may be able to use fMRI scans to identify reading difficulty before reading even begins.
-(Z. M. Saygin et al., 2016) If we can identify children at risk for future reading struggles even before kindergarten, then we can implement effective strategies to prevent any reading difficulties from happening in the first place.
+Neuroscientists do offer a bit of promising news for us.
+One study suggests we may be able to use fMRI scans to identify reading difficulty before reading even begins.
+(Z. M. Saygin et al., 2016) If we can identify children at risk for future reading struggles before they enter kindergarten, then we can implement effective strategies to prevent any reading difficulties from happening in the first place.
 Amazing, right?

 But wait.
 Oh yeah.
-There’s that lack of school district commitment thing again.
-How will that bit of encouraging news even help us if no one is willing to intervene?
+There’s that lack of district commitment thing again.
+How will that bit of encouraging news help us if no one is willing to intervene?